asavari381/LinearRegression-MLUdemycourse/README.md

-# LinearRegression-MLUdemycourse (I am uploading it quite late)
+# Implementing LinearRegression from scratch
 This is a basic coursework assignment I had done during my Udemy online course on Machine Learning.
 The task was to implement a basic machine learning algorithm from scratch to gain a deeper understanding of the underlying principles.
 It taught me how to implement the underlying principles of linear regression and gradient descent.

 1. Understanding Linear Regression